-Gazebos and pergolas come in all different styles – Contemporary wooden gazebos, Victorian pavilions, popup gazebos for days out with the family – There really is a style to suit everyone.
-Another great reason to get a gazebo or a pergola, is that they are really easy to maintain.
+Gazebos and pergolas come in all different styles – Contemporary wooden gazebos, Victorian pavilions, and popup gazebos for days out with the family – there is a style to suit everyone.
+Another great reason to get a gazebo or a pergola is that they are easy to maintain.
 Made for the outdoors, they come ready-treated and are made to last in all weather conditions.

-So, start looking for your perfect gazebo or pergola and start organising dinner parties and social gatherings with your friends and family… Or, start planning that much needed relaxing ‘me time’ that you’ve been waiting for.
+So, start looking for your perfect gazebo or pergola and organise dinner parties and social gatherings with your friends and family… Or start planning that much-needed relaxing ‘me time’ you’ve been waiting for.
 You won’t regret it!

-Garden furniture can be made from a variety of materials, and each material comes with certain advantages and disadvantages.
-What they all have in common is that they are durable, weather resistant and easy to maintain, although this does vary to some degree with each material.
-We have included below the different types of material used to make garden furniture and their benefits and drawbacks.
+Garden furniture can be made from a variety of materials.
+Each garden furniture material comes with certain advantages and disadvantages.
+They all have in common that they are durable, weather resistant and easy to maintain, although this varies to some degree with each material.
+We have included below the different materials used to make garden furniture and their benefits and drawbacks.

-Wrought-iron was very popular during the Victorian era due to the increase in productivity within the iron industry.
-It was used to make tables, chairs and benches and conveys the classical Victorian-style that we have all come to love.
-It is strong and durable but can be very heavy and difficult to move.
-It is also prone to rust so requires painting when cracks appear.
+Wrought iron was prevalent during the Victorian era due to increased productivity within the iron industry.
+It was used to make tables, chairs, and benches and conveys the classical Victorian style we have all come to love.
+It is solid and durable but very heavy and difficult to move.
+It is also prone to rust and requires painting when cracks appear.

-Stainless steel has become increasingly popular in garden furniture production but is less common than wrought-iron or cast aluminium.
-Its popularity tends towards contemporary garden furniture, due to its bright and shiny appearance.
-It is also extremely durable being completely rust and mould resistant.
+Stainless steel has become increasingly popular in garden furniture production but is less common than wrought iron or cast aluminium.
+Its popularity tends towards contemporary garden furniture due to its bright and shiny appearance.
+It is also highly durable, being completely rust and mould resistant.

-Rattan garden furniture comes with a number of benefits which has helped to make it so popular, including:
+Rattan garden furniture comes with several benefits which have helped to make it so popular, including:

 - Durable and weatherproof